Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \subsection{Spam and Harassment}

-We distinguish spam and harassment from other categories of attacks by focusing on cases where the goal of the attack is to harm a platform or its users with a large volume of content.
-As in previous cases, there are overlaps with other threat models, but the distinction of spam use-cases is useful for understanding related threats.
+We distinguish spam and harassment from other categories of attacks by focusing on cases where the goal of the attack is to harm a platform or users using a large volume of content.
+As in previous cases, there are overlaps with other threat models, but the distinction of spam use-cases is useful for understanding how attacks using machine generated text impact platforms when deployed at large scale.